 Young people who intentionally harm or injure themselves may or may not intend to die; self-harm can be a short-term response to distressing emotions and difficult situations.
-Although up to half of adolescents engage in self-harm, most will not seek help or need hospitalisation, and most will not self-harm more than once, particularly if they receive appropriate care and support.15-18
+Although up to half of adolescents engage in self-harm, most will not seek help or need hospitalisation, and most will not self-harm more than once, particularly if they receive appropriate care and support.
+15-18

 This report highlights a trend of deteriorating mental health among Aotearoa New Zealand's children and young people over the past two decades that is consistent with the results from a series of cross-sectional surveys of school-aged adolescents over this period.
-In the Youth19 rangatahi smart survey, young people reported high and increasing rates of significant depressive symptoms, particularly for girls at this age.
+In the Youth Porangatahi smart survey, young people reported high and increasing rates of significant depressive symptoms, particularly for girls at this age.
 Sex and gender differences in rates of mental health concerns are not unusual, but research is needed to ascertain whether this widening gap is due to factors such as greater willingness among girls to seek help, a higher burden of distress for girls, or inadequate delivery of mental health services for boys.
-Importantly, rates of suicide are higher for adolescent boys.21-23
+Importantly, rates of suicide are higher for adolescent boys.
+In portantly, rates of suicide are

 Some of the findings in this report differed from other research, which may partly reflect the fact that NMDS data do not record young people treated via outpatient services or primary care settings.
-The Youth19 surveys and other investigations report significantly higher rates of mental health concerns, suicidal ideation, and suicide attempts among rangatahi Māori and young Pasifika peoples, whereas data on hospitalisations do not reflect those inequities as strongly.11,20,14-26 Young people who are lesbian, gay, bisexual, trans, intersex, queer, questioning, or who have other alternative sexual orientations or gender identified in hospitalisation data.
+The Youth19 surveys and other investigations report significantly higher rates of mental health concerns, suicidal ideation, and suicide attempts among rangatahi Māori and young Pasifika peoples, whereas data on hospitalisations do not reflect those inequities as strongly.
+Young people who are lesbian, gay, bisexual, trans, intersex, queer, questioning, or who have other alternative sexual orientations or gender identities are also at a disproportionate risk of experiencing mental health concerns and are not identified in hospitalisation data.
 Although about one in five hospitalisations for mental and behavioural disorders relates to substance use, primarily alcohol, the Youth19 surveys found a significant downward trend in misuse of alcohol and other substances by young people between 2001 and 2019.
 While this is encouraging, the role of alcohol in mental health concerns remains clear from the fact that it is implicated in at least half of youth suicides.